doc-detective/doc-detective.github.io/tests/actions/setVariables.md

 # setVariables

 The `setVariables` action sets environment variables from a `.env` file.
-This action is useful accessing sensitive information, such as API keys or other credentials, without hardcoding them into your tests.
+This action is useful for accessing sensitive information, such as API keys or other credentials, without hardcoding them into your tests.

 For comprehensive options, see the [setVariables](/reference/schemas/setVariables) reference.